emartineznunez/AutoMeKin/docs/tests.md

 {: .warning }
 Note that each test takes from a few seconds to several minutes.
 The results of each test will be gathered in a different directory.

-If you rather want to run a subset of tests use the following:
+If you rather prefer to run a subset of tests use the following:
 ```
 run_test.sh --tests=FA, FAthermo
 ```